cloudflare/cloudflare-docs/content/ssl/reference/migration-guides/digicert-update/advanced-certificates.md

 {{<Aside type="warning">}}

 The advanced certificate renewals offboarding started gradually rolling out on October 26, 2023.
-This process is expected to be complete by the end of March, 2024.
+This process is expected to be complete by the end of March 2024.

 {{</Aside>}}